OpenMDAO/dymos/dymos/docs/feature_reference/optimal_control.rst

 The Objective
 -------------

-|project| man be used to both simulate and optimize dynamical systems.
-The phase construct is
-generally used in optimization contexts.
+Dymos man be used to both simulate and optimize dynamical systems.
+The phase construct is generally used in optimization contexts.
 Within each phase, the user can set the objective:

 .. math::